WestbrookGE/Cheetah/README.md

 Empowered by VPG-C, which can effectively handle a wide variety of interleaved vision-language instructions, we develop Cheetah, a Transformer-based multi-modal large language model.

 ## Cases
 Cheetah demonstrates strong abilities to perform reasoning over complicated interleaved vision-language instructions.
-For instance, in **(a)**, VPG-C is able to keenly identify the connections between the images and thereby infer the reason that causes this unusual phenomenon.
-In **(b, c)**, VPG-C can reasonably infer the relations among the images and understand the metaphorical implications they want to convey.
-In **(e, f)**, VPG-C exhibits the ability to comprehend absurd objects through multi-modal conversations with humans.
+For instance, in **(a)**, Cheetah is able to keenly identify the connections between the images and thereby infer the reason that causes this unusual phenomenon.
+In **(b, c)**, Cheetah can reasonably infer the relations among the images and understand the metaphorical implications they want to convey.
+In **(e, f)**, Cheetah exhibits the ability to comprehend absurd objects through multi-modal conversations with humans.

 ![images](figs/case.svg)